toreylittlefield/quadrant-basic-test-challenge/README.md

 ---

-<p align="center"> A practical challenge creating a basic form component in React with Node.js and GraphQL
+<p align="center"> A practical challenge creating a basic form component for a eCommerce CRM using React with Node.js and GraphQL
     <br>
 </p>